 Some little girls want dolls or pretty clothes.
 Minnie Lou Bradley wanted a book on livestock judging—so she cleaned chicken roosts till she’d earned enough money to buy it.
 By nine years old, she was showing lambs; at thirteen, she got her first Angus cow.
 Ranching is a male-dominated field, but Bradley had such a knack for livestock that people couldn’t help but take notice.
-She became the first woman to major in animal husbandry at Oklahoma State University (then Oklahoma A&M) and, later, the first female president of the American Angus Association.
+She became the first woman to major in animal husbandry at Oklahoma State University (then Oklahoma A&M) and, later, the first female president of the American Angus Association and an award-winning ambassador for the Certified Angus Beef brand.
 She’s been called a trailblazer and a pioneer—terms she brushes aside.
 “If it’s what I want to do, I’m gonna do it,” she says.

 With help from her father-in-law, Bradley and her husband, Bill, started the Bradley 3 Ranch in the Texas Panhandle in 1955.
 Today, she supports her daughter, Mary Lou, and son-in-law, James, as they run the 10,000-plus-acre spread.
 And though Bradley no longer rides through the pastures in the wee hours or “pulls calves,” she has no intention of leaving ranch life anytime soon.
 “Everybody asks me, ‘You’re still living on the ranch?’” she says.
 “Somebody’s gonna have to carry me from upstairs to downstairs one of these days and that’s gonna be it.”

 When did you decide you wanted to work in animal husbandry?